microsoft/TypeScript-Handbook/pages/quick-start/knockout.md

 # Install our build dependencies

-First ensure TypeScript and typings are installed globally.
+First ensure TypeScript and Typings are installed globally.

 ```shell
 npm install -g typescript typings
 ```

-You obviously know about TypeScript, but you might not know about typings.
+You obviously know about TypeScript, but you might not know about Typings.
 [Typings](https://www.npmjs.com/package/typings) is a package manager for grabbing definition files.

-Next, we'll use typings to grab the declaration files for Knockout:
+We'll now use Typings to grab declaration files for Knockout:

 ```shell
 typings install --ambient --save knockout
 ```

-The `--ambient` flag will tell typings to grab any declaration files from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a repository of community-authored `.d.ts` files.
+The `--ambient` flag will tell Typings to grab any declaration files from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a repository of community-authored `.d.ts` files.
 This command will create a file called `typings.json` and a folder called `typings` in the current directory.

 # Grab our runtime dependencies